 The undergraduate program in the Department of Speech, Language and Hearing Sciences (SLHS), leads to a Bachelor of Health Science (BHS) degree in Speech, Language and Hearing Sciences (SLHS).
-It fully prepares each student for graduate study in speech-language pathology or audiology.
+It fully prepares each student for graduate study in speech-language pathology or audiology, or to start working right away as a speech-language pathology assistant.

 SLHS student works with a child at the Thompson Center for Autism